Ferry: Oceania

+Australia

 In Australia, two Spirit of Tasmania ferries carry passengers and vehicles 450 km across Bass Strait, the body of water that separates Tasmania from the Australian mainland, often under turbulent sea conditions.
 These run overnight but also include day crossings in peak time.
 Both ferries are based in the northern Tasmanian port city of Devonport and sail to Geelong.
 Before Geelong this ferry used to sail to Melbourne.